-On Saturday evening, January 25th, at 7:00 P.M., in the building which was Norman's life, the Portland Community friendliness to all people, for his ability footnote on how it came to be written assembled to conduct memorial services.
+On Saturday evening, January 25th, at 7:00 P.M., in the building which was Norman's life, the Portland Community assembled to conduct memorial services.

-The gymnasium of the Center had mourning.
+The gymnasium of the Center had been transformed for the occasion into a large auditorium.
+It was draned in mourning.
 Filled to capacity with the hosts of Norman's friends, associates and admirers, the hall was nevertheless quiet.
 A mood of sorrow and sober reflection pervaded.

-Rabbi David Berent opened the servlowed a heartfelt statement by the President of the Center, Barnett I. Shur, expressing the realization of the Jewish Community life.
+Rabbi David Berent opened the service with a traditional prayer.
+There followed a heartfelt statement by the President of the Center, Barnett I. Shur, expressing the realization of the Jewish Community of Portland that Norman had been the bulwark of our Jewish Community life.

-Rabbi Berent then recited appropriate tainable. prayers and gave voice to the deep mourning of the entire Jewish Community of the State of Maine.
-In a tribute which was inspired by the self-sacrifice and sincerity of Norman's life, Rabbi From Executive Director Berent offered consolation for the great loss of our beloved friend and emphasized that he had achieved immortality Board by his work and by the memory that he had left with all who knew him and associated with him.
+Rabbi Berent then recited appropriate prayers and gave voice to the deep mourning of the entire Jewish Community of the State of Maine.
+In a tribute which was inspired by the self-sacrifice and sincerity of Norman's life, Rabbi Berent offered consolation for the great loss of our beloved friend and emphasized that he had achieved immortality by his work and by the memory that he had left with all who knew him and associated with him.